Chlorella Vs Spirulina: Which One Provides More Health Benefits?

 Which one should you choose?

 The Chlorella vs. Spirulina debate can make it hard to decide which one is right for you.
 Because of the similar price point of both superfoods, you need to focus on the nutrient profiles and decide from there.
-Chlorella contains higher amounts of essential nutrients — especially vitamin A (as ß-carotene), iron, and zinc.
+Spirulina contains higher amounts of essential nutrients — especially certain B vitamins, iron, calcium and potassium, while Chlorella is higher in vitamin A, C and zinc.

-If you know your diet is low in essential nutrients such as iron, then perhaps choosing chlorella would be more advantageous due to its superior source of iron.
-However, if you have a healthy, balanced and nutritious diet, then there’s no need for the extra supplementation and you’ll be fine with spirulina.
+If you know your diet is low in essential nutrients such as iron, then perhaps choosing Spirulina would be more advantageous due to its superior source of iron.
+However, if you know you may benefit from supplementation of other key nutrients you may consider choosing Chlorella.

 Are chlorella and spirulina different from chlorophyll?